 Hot beverages are generally safe, as are canned or bottled drinks, but wipe the outside before you open them.
 Don't add ice to your drinks unless you made it yourself using safe water.

 - Eat food that's completely cooked and hot and avoid street vendor food, if possible.
 If you do buy a meal from a street vendor, make sure it's cooked in your presence and served hot.

 - Avoid sushi, as well as raw or improperly cooked fish and seafood of any kind.

 - Stick to fruits and vegetables that you can peel yourself, such as bananas, oranges and avocados.
 Stay away from salads and fruits that can't be peeled, such as grapes and berries.

-For adults traveling from the United States to areas affected by cholera, a vaccine called Vaxchora is available in the United States.
+People traveling from the United States to areas affected by cholera can get a cholera vaccine called Vaxchora.
+It's suggested for people between ages 2 and 64 who plan to travel where cholera is being spread or regularly spreads.
 It is a liquid dose taken by mouth at least 10 days before travel.